AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/apache.md

 This topic discusses how to enable Apache 2.4 rewrites and specify a setting for the [distributed configuration file, `.htaccess`](https://httpd.apache.org/docs/current/howto/htaccess.html).

 Adobe Commerce and Magento Open Source use server rewrites and `.htaccess` to provide directory-level instructions for Apache.
-The following instructions are included in all of the other sections in this topic as well.
+The following instructions are included in all other sections in this topic as well.

 Use this section to enable Apache 2.4 rewrites and specify a setting for the [distributed configuration file, `.htaccess`](https://httpd.apache.org/docs/current/howto/htaccess.html)